dbascode/dbascode/README.md

 ## Project State

-This project is currently on the very early development stage.
+This project is currently in a very early development stage.
 It is not recommended to use it in production.

 ## Supported Database Types